 Verbal adjudication will be given individually or as the adjudicator decides.
 Grades will be recorded on the certificates but not announced.

 C. Visual Arts entries, Vocal and Speech Choirs will not receive a letter grade on the certificate.

 D. Piano: A percentage mark will be given and recorded on the certificate, but will not be announced.

 SCHOLARSHIPS will be awarded at the discretion of the Awards Committee to deserving performers.
 Participants must perform in two or more solo classes in a given performance area of the festival to be eligible.
 Visual Arts entrants must have submitted at least three works of art in different media to be eligible.
 Scholarships shall be restricted to participants 18 years and younger.
 Scholarships can be awarded in more than one discipline to the same performer.
-The Festival encourages the use of these scholarships towards tuition at music camps, private lessons, purchase of music or musical instruments, books, art supplies or any other area which would further artistic development.
+The Festival encourages the use of these scholarships towards tuition at music camps, entry fees to provincials, private lessons, purchase of music or musical instruments, books, art supplies or any other area which would further artistic development.

 In all disciplines: Beginners and Preliminary Performers, Quick Studies, Sight-Reading, and Choirs' marks are not considered for awards.
 Duets, trios, quartets and sacred selections are considered in a separate category.